Karaganda: Climate

-Karaganda has a humid continental climate (Köppen climate classification Dfb) with warm summers and very cold winters.
+Karaganda has a Continental climate (Köppen climate classification Dfb) with warm summers and very cold winters.
 Precipitation is moderately low throughout the year, although slightly heavier from May to July.
 Snow is frequent, though light, in winter.
 The lowest temperature on record is -42.9 °C, recorded in 1938, and the highest temperature is 40.2 °C, recorded in 2002.

-Industry

-Karaganda is an industrial city, built to exploit nearby coal mines using the slave work of prisoners of labour camps during Stalin's reign.
-Flora Leipman, a British citizen, spent several years unlawfully detained in a number of other nearby camps (built for prisoners of war, foreign citizens accused of espionage, and political prisoners), and described her experiences in the book "The Long Journey Home" (published 1987).
-The labor camp described in One Day in the Life of Ivan Denisovich where the author Aleksandr Solzhenitsyn had served some time was located near Karaganda.
-Commercial extraction of coal continues to be an important activity in the region even today.
+Pollution

+Due to the prominence of heavy industry in Karaganda, the city experiences a high level of air pollution.
+Air pollution tracking company IQAir found it to have Kazakhstan's highest level of PM2.5 concentration among cities measured from 2017 to 2022, and the 23rd highest in the world among cities measured.

+According to the World Air Quality Report 2024, Karaganda is one of the world's most polluted cities.

+Economy

+Karaganda is a largely industrial city, and coal mining is a major component of its economy.
+As of 2023, the city hosts 8 coal mines, and during the times of the Soviet Union, hosted as many as 26.